Utilities Division is envisaged by Gadang to be a sector with good potential for development and long term growth.

 In 2005, Gadang, through Asian Utilities Pte Ltd (“AUPL”) acquired its first water concession in Sidoarjo, East Jawa, Indonesia.
-To date, AUPL owns one mini-hydro power concession and four water concession in Indonesia with a total water production nearing to 1,100 litre/second.
+To date, AUPL owns one mini-hydro power concession and three water concession in Indonesia with a total water production of 1,050 litre/second.

 PT Ikhwan Mega Power